-Article 436 a - d CRR
+Art 436 a - d CRR

-Consolidation for regulatory purposes is carried out in accordance with Article 18 and 19 of Regulation No 575/2013 (CRR), with the financial statements of the individual companies and the consolidated financial statements being prepared in accordance with the principles of the IFRS (International Financial Reporting Standards).
+Consolidation for regulatory purposes is carried out in accordance with Art 18 and 19 of Regulation No 575/2013 (CRR), with the financial statements of the individual companies and the consolidated financial statements being prepared in accordance with the principles of the IFRS.
 The criteria used to determine the scope of consolidation are total assets and off-balance sheet items.
 The scope of consolidation for regulatory purposes is identical to the scope of consolidation for accounting purposes.

-Name of the institution, for which this Disclosure Report is published: Addiko Bank AG.
+Name of the institution for which this Disclosure Report is published: Addiko Bank AG.

-As of 31 December 2023, the scope of consolidation included 7 fully consolidated companies.
+As of 31 December 2024, the scope of consolidation included 7 fully consolidated companies including the parent company.
 The template EU LI3 shows an overview of the consolidated companies.

 The template EU LI1 provides an overview about the differences between the accounting scope and the scope of prudential consolidation and mapping of financial statement categories with regulatory risk categories.
 The template EU LI2 shows the main sources of differences between regulatory exposure amounts and the carrying values.
-The position "other differences" in template EU LI2 consists EUR 18.2 million difference between the positive market values for derivatives according to the balance sheet and the exposure value according to the Original Exposure Method (OEM).
+The position "other differences" in template EU LI2 consists of EUR 16.0 million difference between the positive market values for derivatives according to the balance sheet and the exposure value according to the Original Exposure Method (OEM).
+The remaining difference of EUR 4.0 million is mainly related to the gross presentation of transitory accounts of ATM transactions and of accrued fees which are presented in the financial statements on a net basis.